mauricioklein/mauricioklein.github.io/_posts/2018-02-19-ordinal-date-on-jekyll.md

   {% endraw %}
 {% endhighlight %}

-This can be a little verbose, compared to the plugin approach, but I think it's a good tradeoff, considering that I don't have to bother about building the static files manually :)
+This can be a little verbose compared to the plugin approach, but I think it's a good tradeoff, considering I don't have to bother about building the static files manually :)

 [strftime]: http://ruby-doc.org/core-2.2.1/Time.html#method-i-strftime
 [ordinal-plugin]: https://github.com/patrickcate/Jekyll-Ordinal